smadgerano/MSDS/README.md

 ## Installation

-Download the **Multiband Sound Design & Sampling (MSDS).cpr** file from GitHub, and save it to the relevant folder on your machine.
+Download the [Multiband Sound Design & Sampling (MSDS).cpr](https://github.com/smadgerano/MSDS/blob/master/Multiband%20Sound%20Design%20%26%20Sampling%20(MSDS).cpr) file from GitHub, and save it to the relevant folder on your machine.

 On Windows this is here here...